-- 5. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-Thus, this Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1338(a). - 6.
-This Court has personal jurisdiction over Defendant. - 7.
-Defendant has committed, and continues to commit, acts of infringement in this District, has conducted business in this District, and/or has engaged in continuous and systematic activities in this District. - 8.
-This Court has personal jurisdiction over Defendant in this action because Defendant has committed acts within this District giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Defendant would not offend traditional notions of fair play and substantial justice.
+- 8. This action arises under the patent laws of the United States, Title 35 of the United States Code.
+Thus, this Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1338(a). - 9.
+This Court has personal jurisdiction over Defendant. - 10.
+Defendant has committed, and continues to commit, acts of infringement in this District, has conducted business in this District, and/or has engaged in continuous and systematic activities in this District. - Defendant has committed acts within this District giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Defendant would not offend traditional notions of fair play and substantial justice.
 Defendant has committed and continues to commit acts of infringement in this Defendant by, among other things, offering to sell, selling products and/or services, and/or using services that infringe the Asserted Patents, including the Defendant application.

-- 9. This Court has specific personal jurisdiction over Defendant in this action pursuant to due process and the Texas Long Arm Statute because the claims asserted herein arise out of or are related to Defendant voluntary contacts with this forum, such voluntary contacts including but not limited to: (i) at least a portion of the actions complained of herein; (ii) purposefully and voluntarily placing one or more Accused Products into this District and into the stream of commerce with the intention and expectation that they will be purchased and used by customers in this District; or (iii) regularly doing or soliciting business, engaging in other persistent courses of conduct, or deriving substantial revenue from goods and services, including the Accused Products, provided to customers in Texas and in this District.1 - 10.
-Venue is proper in this Court under 28 U.S.C. §§ 1400(b). - 11.
-Defendant is registered to do business in Texas, and upon information and belief, Defendant has transacted business in this District and has committed acts of direct and indirect infringement in this District. - 12.
-Defendant has regular and established places of business in this District. - 13.
+- 12. This Court has specific personal jurisdiction over Defendant in this action pursuant to due process and the Texas Long Arm Statute because the claims asserted herein arise out of or are related to Defendant voluntary contacts with this forum, such voluntary contacts including but not limited to: (i) at least a portion of the actions complained of herein; (ii) purposefully and voluntarily placing one or more Accused Products into this District and into the stream of commerce with the intention and expectation that they will be purchased and used by customers in this District; or (iii) regularly doing or soliciting business, engaging in other persistent courses of conduct, or deriving substantial revenue from goods and services, including the Accused Products, provided to customers in Texas and in this District.1 - 13.
+Venue is proper in this Court under 28 U.S.C. §§ 1400(b). - 14.
+Defendant is registered to do business in Texas, and upon information and belief, Defendant has transacted business in this District and has committed acts of direct and indirect infringement in this District. - 15.
+Defendant has regular and established places of business in this District. - 16.
 Defendant offers its products and/or services, including those accused herein of infringement, to customers and potential customers located in Texas and in this District.
 As non-limiting examples, Defendant distributes the Accused Products directly to customers and through its partners.
-Among other business, Defendant is in the business of providing mobile ordering in this District.
+Among other business, Defendant is in the business of providing mobile ordering in this District. - 17.
+Defendant operates multiple stores in this District.
+These stores are regular and established places of business of Defendant.